 Workers also had the potential to ingest uranium from contact with contaminated surfaces or from eating or drinking in the area.
-When deriving intakes from the bioassay results, a chronic ingestion of uranium results in a higher dose to certain tissues of the gastrointestinal tract when compared to the dose from the inhalation intakes described above.
-Therefore, intakes are
+When deriving intakes from the bioassay results, a chronic ingestion of uranium may result in a higher dose to certain tissues when compared to the dose from the inhalation intakes described above.
+Therefore, intakes are presented in Table 4b based on the presumption that all the uranium in the workers' urine was due to ingestion.
+Although